 Three printing presses, R, S, and T, working together at their respective constant rates, can do a certain printing job in 4 hours.
 S and T, working together at their respective constant rates, can do the same job in 5 hours.
 How many hours would it take R, working alone at its constant rate, to do the same job?

 Tricky, eh!
-Doing this problem using old school way can be a lot more cumbrous and baffling unless you know all the basic concepts of work-rate like the back of your hand.
+Doing this problem using the old-school way can be a lot more cumbrous and baffling unless you know all the basic concepts of work rate like the back of your hand.
 Nevertheless, you can still break through it by assuming a number for the work (in this case, the printing job)

 Let the work be 20, keeping in mind that we have to deal with numbers 4 and 5 in the question.
 Since, R, S, and T work together and complete the job in 4 hours, the combined rate of work for R, S, and T is 20 ÷ 4 = 5.
 Similarly, S and T working together on the same job complete it in 5 hours, so the combined rate for S and T is 20 ÷ 5 = 4.
 This means that the rate for R should be 5 – 4 = 1 (For your information, rates are additive on Work and Rate questions).
 Thus, if R has to do the work (20) at the rate of 1, then the time taken will be 20 hours (If confused, use the standard formula, W = R x T).

-The moral of the story is that there are ways to crack questions that sound or seem hard to us; turn them into real world problems.
-In addition, no matter how GMAC/GRE test-writers try to throw complex questions at us do not panic.
-Instead, take a deep breath and think of the strategies that you have practiced multiple times and have cracked even the toughest of the problems in no time.
+The moral of the story is that there are ways to crack questions that sound or seem hard to us; turn them into real-world problems.
+In addition, no matter how GMAC/GRE test writers try to throw complex questions at us do not panic.
+Instead, take a deep breath and think of the strategies that you have practiced multiple times and have cracked even the toughest of problems in no time.
 Remember that GMAT/GRE questions are never as hard as they appear to be at first glance.

 Learn top experienced tips to ace the GRE: Download our FREE, Complete Study Guide to the GRE!